Roxor9999/shellscripts/README.md

 Then make sure the shellscript has executable permission

 Remove the -s flag if you need error outputs or additional info about the request

-## toggle-presentation.sh
-##### A simple script that toggles the presentation mode of the Power manager program to prevent screen dimming.

-Requires xfce4-power-manager and xfce4-notifyd to be installed